gazebosim/gz-sim/tutorials/levels.md

 ### Runtime performers

-Performers can be specified at runtime using an Ignition Transport service.
+Performers can be specified at runtime using an Gazebo Transport service.
 This functionality can be used when a performer is not known at load time.
 For example, you may need to start simulation with an empty world and spawn models (performers) into simulation at a later time.